-Figure 8.
-A programming editor with two code blocks.
+Figure 10.
+A code pane with two code blocks.

-A brief description of code blocks in general and Start_code blocks :
+A brief description of code blocks in general and Start code blocks :

-Code blocks are very useful for structuring the code.
+• Code blocks are very useful for structuring the code.
 Dividing the programming code into a number of code blocks, improves the overall code structure and readability.
 Examples of code blocks are Control, Object Error, Operators, etc.